Sans11Pentium/Garbage-Classification-CHSW/README.md

 ### 🛠️ MobileNet to TFLite Conversion for Edge Impulse (TinyML Deployment)

-To deploy the trained MobileNet model on an edge device using **Edge Impulse**, I converted it to the TensorFlow Lite (TFLite) format.
+To deploy the trained MobileNet model on an edge device using **Edge Impulse**, it was converted to the TensorFlow Lite (TFLite) format.
 This enabled real-time inference on resource-constrained hardware as a TinyML application.
 Link to live inferencing on EdgeImpulse : https://smartphone.edgeimpulse.com/classifier.html

 #### Steps Followed:
 1. **Model Training**
-   I trained a lightweight `MobileNetV2` model using TensorFlow/Keras on the garbage classification dataset.
-The model was designed to be efficient and suitable for edge deployment.
+   This lightweight `MobileNetV2` model using TensorFlow/Keras trained on the garbage classification dataset is designed to be efficient and suitable for edge deployment.
 2. **TFLite Conversion**
-   After training, I converted the Keras model (`.h5`) to a `.tflite` format using the TFLite converter.
+   After training, model was converted to a `.tflite` format using the TFLite converter.

 ## 🧠 Supported Classes